pmichaillat/unemployment-gap/README.md

 ### PDF files

 The figures produced by the code are saved as PDF files and stored in the subfolder `pdf`.
-The PDF files correspond to the following figures in the article and online appendix:
+The PDF files correspond to the following figures in the paper and online appendix:

 + `figure1A.pdf` - Figure 1A
 + `figure1B.pdf` - Figure 1B